ryankgit/mosquito-gis/README.md

 # mosquito-gis

-### Project Overview:
 Static website created to show results of Spring 2020 Mosquito Population Analysis independent study for the CDC's Midwest Center of Excellence for Vector-Borne Diseases (MCEVBD).

 The focus of this project was digitizing catch-basins and mosquito traps in Milwaukee County, as well as creating a relational database tracking mosquito larvae levels.
 The static website was created to display the findings.
 Because the focus of the project was GIS, in the interest of time creating the website, the bulk of the text was formated using Microsoft Word-converted html documents.
 Those documents (index_page.html and maps_page.html) were then referenced from index.html and maps.html.
-The navigation bar and slideshow container code was pulled and adapted from code examples on w3schools.com.

 Project site was hosted using Amazon Web Services (AWS) Simple Storage Service (S3).

+# Motivation:

+The objective of this semester-long independent study was to work with the Center for Disease Control and Prevention’s (CDC) Upper Midwest Center of Excellence for Vector-Borne Disease (MCEVBD) Mosquito Team to identify and map existing catch basins (storm drains) and mosquito trap sites within four separate study areas in Milwaukee County.
+I was tasked with producing maps the Mosquito Team could carry in the field to better locate sampled catch basins and mosquito traps, calculate the most efficient routes the team could take to visit each catch basin and trap, and build a geodatabase that would allow additional analysis to be preformed on the collected data.

-### Database Tables:
+# Database Tables:

 **Catch-Basin (CB) Table Attributes:**